FREE BONUS SECTION INCLUDED

-After filling out that short form, you'll be immediately taken to the course back-end where you can either binge watch the entire course in an afternoon, or take it at whatever pace works best for your schedule (you'll have lifetime access).
+After filling out that short form, you'll be immediately taken to the course back-end where you can either binge watch the entire course in one day, or take it at whatever pace works best for your schedule (you'll have lifetime access).

 It's also worth mentioning that I use Stripe or PayPal to process all payments.
 Your billing details are safely processed and stored on their servers, not mine.

 If you stream the videos you'll have an option of watching them at 1080p, 720p or 480p.

 This course was recorded with a studio grade microphone and I'm using serious business headphones to edit everything.
 There are no disgusting mouth noises, or heavy breathing going on in my videos.